ihsanberahim/CursorDocs/laravel/docs.md

 <a name="class-based-features"></a>
 ### Class Based Features

 Pennant also allows you to define class based features.
-Unlike closure based feature definitions, there is no need to register a class based feature in a service provider.
+Unlike closure-based feature definitions, there is no need to register a class based feature in a service provider.
 To create a class based feature, you may invoke the `pennant:feature` Artisan command.
 By default the feature class will be placed in your application's `app/Features` directory:

 ```shell
 php artisan pennant:feature NewApi